dzlab/dzlab.github.io/_posts/2020-10-13-elasticsearch-alpakka.md

 * AMQP
 * Elasticsearch

-One would ask yhy use Alpakka to write or read from Elasticsearch instead of using a more standard approach.
+One would ask why to use Alpakka to write or read from Elasticsearch instead of using a more standard approach.
 Alpakka leverages the Akka Streams toolkit which provides low latency complex event processing streaming semantics all built on top of the highly concurrent Akka actor system.
 This gives Alpakka the ability to:

 * Build back-pressure aware integrations: If a data store is under high load, it automatically reduces the throughput.
 * Build Complex Event Processing (CEP) using a plethora of operators (map, flatMap, filter, groupBy, mapAsync, and so on)
-* Have Modular approach as Sources and Sinks can be replaced to read and write to different data stores without massive code refactoring.
+* Have a modular approach as Sources and Sinks can be replaced to read and write to different data stores without massive code refactoring.
-* Have low memory footprint as data streams from the Source to the Sink.
+* Have a low memory footprint as data streams from the Source to the Sink.
 * Be easily dockerized and deployed on a Kubernetes cluster for large scale ETL.

 ![elasticsearch-alpakka-scenario]({{ "assets/2020/10/20201013-elasticsearch-alpakka-scenario.svg" | absolute_url }}){: .center-image }